Security for Cluster Linking on Confluent Cloud

 ACLs required to list and describe mirror topics

 The list mirrors command lists the mirror topics on a cluster and/or a cluster link.
-You can call this command through the Confluent Cloud API for Cluster Linking with `REST`: `GET /kafka/v3/clusters/<cluster-id>/links/<link-name>/mirrors` or from the unified Confluent CLI with confluent kafka mirror list.
+You can call this command through the Confluent Cloud API for Cluster Linking with `REST`: `GET /kafka/v3/clusters/<cluster-id>/links/<link-name>/mirrors` or from the Confluent CLI with confluent kafka mirror list.

 The describe mirror command gives information about a specific mirror topic.
 You can call this command through the Confluent Cloud API with `REST`: `GET /kafka/v3/clusters/<cluster-id>/links/<link-name>/mirrors/<mirror-topic>` or from the Confluent CLI with confluent kafka mirror describe <mirror-topic>.